johanneshiry/jenkins-java-8-11-17-docker/README.md

 # jenkins-java-8-11-docker
-Dockerfile to create a Jenkins CI image with Java 8 and Java 11 support incl. installed docker-ce inside the Jenkins container to allow for docker container execution within Jenkins.
+Dockerfile to create a Jenkins CI image with Java 8, Java 11 and Java 17 support incl. installed docker-ce inside the Jenkins container to allow for docker container execution within Jenkins.
+Furthermore, [ecCodes](https://confluence.ecmwf.int/display/ECC) is installed as this is a required dependency for our integration tests in [DWDWeatherTools](https://github.com/ie3-institute/DWDWeatherTools).

 ## Additional configuration
 Depending on your firewall settings and if you want to use docker container inside your jenkins pipeline